 \subsection{Homeostasis}

 The most fit NCA at the end of evolution were further investigated to understand defining characteristics of short-term and long-term empowered NCA.
 One such behavior displayed by short-term empowered NCA is long-term stability.
 Figure \ref{results:stability} displays loss over developmental time between the NCA's state at iteration $n$ and the target shape.
 During evolution, NCA are allowed to develop for $N=50$ time-steps before the simulation ends and loss is assessed.
 This is denoted by the grey shaded region in Figure \ref{results:stability}.
 We then allowed the NCA to continue updating for 50 additional iterations that were not seen during the evolutionary process.
-All curves at the end of this additional simulation period trend upward indicating a certain lack of stability, however, the $k=1$ short-term empowered curve is noticeably less steep.
-This is reflected by the slope of the regression line which is an order of magnitude smaller than those of the loss-only controls and the long-term empowered variant suggesting that short-term empowerment produces NCA that are more stable and homeostatic in the sense that they are better able to maintain their form in unseen circumstances.
+All curves at the end of this additional simulation period trend upward indicating a certain lack of stability, however, the $k=1$ short-term empowered curve is noticeably less steep, noted by the slope of the regression line.
+This suggests that short-term empowerment produces NCA that are more stable and homeostatic in the sense that they are better able to maintain their form in unseen circumstances.